 Most self-made billionaires have had their first business venture before or during their twenties.
 Before making millions, some have already accrued a string of failures.
-Without grit and determination, the sting and stigma of failure can completely dissuade people to abandon their dreams and look for meaning elsewhere.
+Without grit and determination, the sting and stigma of failure can completely dissuade people from abandoning their dreams and looking for meaning elsewhere.
 In contrast, great entrepreneurs doggedly persist until they have achieved their goals.

 None of the self-made billionaires studied were lukewarm in their excitement and commitment to the things they chose to spend their time on.
 Irish-born brothers John and Patrick Collison became billionaires in November 2016 when fresh investments hiked the value of their online payment startup Stripe at $9.2 billion.

 The billionaire brothers were writing software code even before they were ten years old.
 Their company, along with Facebook, Airbnb, Instagram, and SnapChat, are prime examples of innovation that were mapped out by young entrepreneurs in their twenties.

 A product doesn’t need to be different or new, like Uber and Airbnb.
 They can be based on existing solutions or platforms but reimagined or reconstituted in a way that better serves a certain market segment.

 Snapchat, at its core, for instance, is just messaging, but its appeal to millennials has been phenomenal simply because the service resonates with how the particular generation communicates.
 The trick to building a business that can propel you into the billionaire club is to be open and actively seek out different ways of looking at a problem and solving it.